viascience/nftscan/README.md

 The following repository contains a NFT malware scanner API and CLI.
 Thanks to this scanner you can test if your favorite NFTs contain any malware or secret hidden within the image.

-The current version of the canner support the following algorithms for JPG malware detection:
+The current version of the scanner supports the following algorithms for JPG malware detection:

-* **quickscan**: Php scanner
+* **quickscan**: PHP scanner
 * **jsteg**: Reveals data hiding inside the image and indicates JPGs formatting that could contain malware.
 Reference repository: https://github.com/lukechampine/jsteg
 * **stegseek**: Fast steghide cracker that can extract hidden data from files.
-Considered to be thousands of times faster than other crackers Reference repository: https://github.com/RickdeJager/stegseek
+Considered to be thousands of times faster than other crackers.
+Reference repository: https://github.com/RickdeJager/stegseek

 ### Steps to use NFTscan CLI